Great Pyramid of Giza: Antechamber

-The last line of defense against intrusion was a small chamber designed to house portcullis blocking stones, called the Antechamber.
+The last line of defence against intrusion was a small chamber designed to house portcullis blocking stones, called the Antechamber.
 It is cased almost entirely in granite and is situated between the upper end of the Grand Gallery and the King's Chamber.
 Three slots for portcullis stones line the east and west wall of the chamber.
 Each of them is topped with a semi-circular groove for a log, around which ropes could be spanned.

-The granite portcullis stones were approximately 1 royal cubit thick and were lowered into position by the aforementioned ropes which were tied through a series of four holes at the top of the blocks.
+The granite portcullis stones were approximately 1 royal cubit thick and were lowered into position by ropes, which were tied through four holes at the top of the blocks.
 A corresponding set of four vertical grooves are on the south wall of the chamber, recesses that make space for the ropes.

 The Antechamber has a design flaw: the space above them can be accessed, thus all but the last block can be circumvented.
 This was exploited by looters who punched a hole through the ceiling of the tunnel behind, gaining access to the King's Chamber.
 Later on, all three portcullis stones were broken and removed.
 Fragments of these blocks can be found in various locations in the pyramid (the Pit Shaft, the Original Entrance, the Grotto and the recess before the Subterranean Chamber).

 King's Chamber

 The King's Chamber is the upmost of the three main chambers of the pyramid.
 It is faced entirely with granite and measures 20 royal cubit east-west by 10 royal cubit north-south.
 Its flat ceiling is about 11 cubits and 5 digits (5.8 m) above the floor, formed by nine slabs of stone weighing in total about 400 tons.
 All the roof beams show cracks due to the chamber having settled 2.5–5 cm.

 The walls consist of five courses of blocks that are uninscribed, as was the norm for burial chambers of the 4th dynasty.
 The stones are precisely fitted together.
-The facing surfaces are dressed to varying degrees, with some displaying remains of bosses not entirely cut away.
+The facing surfaces are dressed to varying degrees, with some displaying remains of lifting bosses not entirely cut away.
 The back sides of the blocks were only roughly hewn to shape, as was usual with Egyptian hard-stone facade blocks, presumably to save work.